 It might seem like engagement threshold and flow are one and the same thing, but they’re not.
 You can be engaged in something without being in flow, but you can’t be in flow without being engaged.
 In that sense, flow is a type of engagement.

-As I mentioned in the heatmapping post, you can be insanely productive and effective without being in a hypercreative state – in fact, some of the biggest gains in effectiveness can come from learning to harness the power of the “engaged but not in flow” state.
+As I mentioned in that heatmapping post, you can be insanely productive and effective without being in a hypercreative state — in fact, some of the biggest gains in effectiveness can come from learning to harness the power of the "engaged but not in flow" state.
 There are two reasons for this: 1) this state is more common, and 2) with some self-discovery, you can figure out how to get yourself into the near-peak state more easily than you can get into the flow state.

 But wait, there’s more!
 The near-peak state happens before and after flow.
 If you can consistently get yourself into the near-peak state, you’ll experience flow more frequently.
 And the more you figure out the best things for you to do while in near-peak, the less dependent you’ll become on having all the magic happen during flow.